Early Childhood Development Stages and Beyond

 Children develop at different rates, so while one child may be walking at nine months, another may not walk until they are two years old.
 However, no matter the age at which a child finally gets the hang of it, there’s no disputing that children grow very rapidly.
-Their brains are like sponges, and they grow exponentially in the first few years of life.
-Physical and mental changes occur from birth through late childhood and adolescence, although they occur less rapidly at the later stages.
+Physical and mental changes occur from birth through late childhood and adolescence.

-Click here for a printer-friendly version of this infographic
+Click here for a downloadable version of this infographic

 Early Childhood Development and Beyond